imonroe/virtual-studio/README.md

 # Virtual Studio

 A high-performance, browser-based broadcast graphics application designed for content creators, streamers, and video producers.
-Virtual Studio provides professional-quality overlay graphics that work seamlessly with OBS Studio and other streaming software.
+Virtual Studio provides professional-quality overlay graphics that work seamlessly with OBS Studio and other streaming software. test

 ## Features